headquarters beercade

 • Bridgeport

 Looking for an affordable way to appreciate local artists?
 Check out the Bridgeport Art Center every third Friday of the month for Open Studios.
-At the monthly event, artists in the building open up their creative spaces to the public and give art enthusiasts the opportunity to buy one-of-a-kind pieces of art.
-Whether you're looking for a new addition to your gallery wall or a special birthday gift, Open Studios is a great and cheap option to explore unique art.
+At the monthly event, artists in the building open up their creative spaces to the public and give art enthusiasts the opportunity to buy one-of-a-kind pieces.
+Whether you're looking for a new addition to your gallery wall or just want to view some cool art, Open Studios is a great option.

 Price: Free